One of the toughest and most rewarding parts of Fullstack Academy is interviewing prospective students.

-Well, after having spent hundreds and hundreds of hours interviewing prospective students, we have developed a methodology of conducting admission interviews that is both effective at uncovering great students and productive for candidates.
+Well, after having spent hundreds of hours interviewing prospective students, we’ve developed the Fullstack Method of conducting admission interviews that is both effective at uncovering great students and productive for candidates.

-Every 2nd round interview at Fullstack can be divided into three parts:
+Every second-round interview at Fullstack can be divided into three parts:

 We want to understand your background and know why you want to be a programmer.
-Studying at Fullstack is a serious commitment for you, both in time and cost, so we want to be sure you are ready.
-Admitting you as a student is also us making a commitment to you and your success.
+Studying at Fullstack is a serious commitment for you, so we want to make sure you’re ready.
+Admitting you is also us making a commitment to you and your success.

 Doing well in this portion of the interview involves three simple tips:

 Pair programming is a time for you to show us that you can think critically and that you understand the fundamentals of programming.
 We’ll tackle two or more problems together on a shared coding editor.

 - Practice: Make sure you spend some time preparing technically for the interview.
 We’ll provide you with some preparation materials, so use those.
 Remember, the best preparation is practice!

-- Plan first, Code second: Don’t jump to coding directly, plan out your approach first.
-This will help you debug your approach with us, and will increase your success while coding.
+- Plan first, Code second: Don’t jump to coding directly—plan out your approach first.
+This will help you debug your approach with us and will increase your success while coding.

-By the time we get to Q&A, we will have been chatting for a while and your mind may be a bit pre-occupied thinking about the code we wrote together.
+By the time we get to Q&A, we will have been chatting for a while and your mind may be a bit preoccupied thinking about the code we wrote together.